 Embarking on the journey of building a custom home is both exhilarating and intricate.
-One of the pivotal aspects to comprehend is the custom home square foot cost, a metric that often serves as a foundational reference in construction budgeting.
-However, this figure is influenced by a myriad of factors, each contributing to the overall expense of your dream residence.
+One of the most important aspects to understand is the custom home square foot cost, a figure that often serves as a reference in construction budgeting.
+However, this figure is influenced by a myriad of factors, each contributing to the overall expense of your new home build.
+Bear in mind also that when you are building a custom home, it is literally that, custom, this means that anything is possible, at a price.
+Making careful choices along the way can significantly help the budget, so be certain to communicate well with your contractor so that we can keep everything to budget.

 The Basics: What is Square-Foot Cost?